GuidesJanuary 23, 20268 min read

 Complete Payment Page Example

-Here's a full payment page component:
+A full payment page component:

 tsx